 1. Wash all your salad greens and toss them altogether in a big container or ziplock.
 You can include your arugula, and some kale or other greens for texture, and if you want, keep them separated in the bin, in case you need that handful of arugula for a sandwich or garnish in another dish.

-2. Slice up some cukes, radishes, carrots, kohlrabi and whatever other good salad additions you like, and store in a container in the fridge so it’s all ready to sprinkle on your salad in whatever quantity you need.
+2. Slice up some cukes, radishes, carrots, kohlrabi and whatever other good salad additions are in season, and store in a container in the fridge so it’s all ready to sprinkle on your salad in whatever quantity you need.

 3. Have your kitchen shears at hand so you can snip a few green onion, green garlic or garlic scape stalks into the salad, if desired.

 4. Have a few fantastic salad dressings in your repertoire to whip up in an instant, and each time you make one, make up enough for several salads so you can have some on hand in the fridge for salad on the go (yes, you should bring salad to work for lunch).
 Browse the internet or your favorite cookbooks for a few recipes, make them often, and get comfortable enough to make them without needing to look them up or measure.
-Once you get the feel for the proper proportions, you will never need to purchase salad dressing again (in fact, you may start finding prepared salad dressings quite inadequate).
+Once you get the feel for the proper proportions, you will never need to purchase salad dressing again (in fact, you may start finding prepared salad dressings quite inadequate, unless we’re talking about the fabulous dressings from An Olive Ovation, which are essentially delicious homemade salad dressings made for you!).

 5. Toss it up.
 Remember that variety is the spice of life, and if your salads are the same all the time, it’s no wonder you don’t get excited about them.
 Do you have the proper contrasts of textures, sweet versus tangy, a blast of lemon or herb to brighten it up?
 Have a few ingredients around that will make you excited about eating a salad.
 Maybe that’s avocado, which sadly is not something we’re able to find locally, but sometimes we need a little exotic flair.
-Lately for me, it’s been miso, which we hope to see available locally soon.
-Miso is a fermented soy product, which is not exactly the by-product of soy sauce, but I think you get two products when making soy sauce–we’ll get the scoop from the Mofu Tofu guy on that.
+Try miso, a fermented soy product, mixed with yogurt, rice vinegar and sesame oil.

 Think about the salads you’ve eaten that made you swoon, or at least made you say you’d like to have that again.
 Here are some ideas for deliciousness to top your basic green salad.